spacecowboy/AndroidGCMTutorial/server-app/README.md

     run(host='0.0.0.0', port=5500, reloader=True, debug=True)
 ```

-Wow.
 That was fairly straightforward.
 The one thing that is
 missing is a requirement to login.
 We can also tweak some
 things like the get all method.
 We can limit the necessary
 bandwidth by restricting not necessarily including deleted